qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/hierarchical-data.md

 ---

-Qrvey has the ability to work with and analyze hierarchical data, which is often uploaded via [JSON File](../../connections.md#file-upload-connections).Hierarchical data allows you to organize information in a nested structure, making it easy to represent parent-child relationships.
+Qrvey has the ability to work with and analyze hierarchical data, which is often uploaded via [JSON File](../../connections.md#file-upload-connections).
+Hierarchical data allows you to organize information in a nested structure, making it easy to represent parent-child relationships.
 In Qrvey, hierarchical data can be used to create detailed, multi-level data visualizations and analyses.

 ## Create a Hierarchical Dataset